Colin Lamont: Career

 In September 1989 Lamont set up the radio station CentreSound 96.7 in Stirling - now Central 103.1 FM - as its founding managing director.

 In 1992 he moved to Red Rose Gold in Preston to become a senior producer and presenter for the station, creating the on-air persona Scottie McClue.
 McClue became a controversial but highly popular figure, attracting substantial listening audiences and subsequently presenting on a variety of UK stations across Scotland (including Scot FM and Q96), the North East of England, the North West of England, Yorkshire and the Midlands, including national station Talk Radio UK in London and in syndication throughout the UK over the next twenty-five years.
-As McClue, Lamont also contributed to BBC radio and television and national newspapers.